carozy797/Basel/README.md

 ## 📖 Streamlining Language Models via Semantic Basis Analysis
 ### 📃 <a href="https://arxiv.org/pdf/2405.15877" target="_blank">Paper</a>

-**Basel** is is a principled low rank compression framework designed to operate directly on the semantic structure of large language model weight matrices.
+**Basel** is a principled low-rank compression framework designed to operate directly on the semantic structure of large language model weight matrices.
 It identifies the bases that encode high-impact semantic features for the target task and removes those with negligible contribution.
-This reduces parameters, memory footprint, and inference costs while preserving task accuracy.
+This reduces weight parameters and memory footprint and improves inference throughput while preserving task accuracy.
 Basel achieves up to 2.7× model size reduction compared to state-of-the-art techniques and enables efficient deployment of language models on edge devices and in cost-sensitive environments.
 Basel is validated across mathematical reasoning (GSM8K, MATH), code generation (HumanEval, MBPP), and on language modeling (WikiText-2).
 Basel plays well with other compression methods and often beats them at their own game.

 🔸 Basel with 8-bit achieves better accuracy than 4-bit quantization

-🔸 Basel outperforms SOTA low-rank and pruning-based compression methods
+🔸 Basel outperforms many existing low-rank and pruning-based compression methods

 🔸 Models compressed with Basel remain stable under deeper compression levels where pruning accuracy collapses.